 If you feel that you were not provided with appropriate medical treatment throughout the pregnancy or the birth of your child.
 Which resulted in injury due to the actions or in-actions of a medical professional .
-Then speaking with a medical negligence solicitor * following the injury is imperative.
+Speaking with a medical negligence solicitor * following the injury is imperative.
 Medical negligence is a complex topic in Irish law .
-Speak a medical negligence solicitor when bringing a claim forward .
+Speak to a medical negligence solicitor when bringing a claim forward .
 This ensures that no essential steps are missed throughout the legal process .
 Bringing a claim forward without having spoken to a solicitor can delay your claims procedure .
 A Solicitor can help to determine your birth injury time limit claim.

 2. Medical Records

-In order to make a claim *, it must be established and proven that the injury sustained was caused by the medical negligence * of the doctor was tasked with either your prenatal care, pregnancy, delivery and/or aftercare.
+In order to make a claim *, it must be established and proven that the injury sustained was caused by the medical negligence * of the doctor tasked with either your prenatal care, pregnancy, delivery and/or aftercare.
 Therefore, after having spoken with you about your case, your solicitor will then request access to your medical records.

-At this stage, the solicitor will have your medical record assessed by an independent medical expert.
+At this stage, the solicitor will have your medical records assessed by an independent medical expert.
 This will help determine whether the surgeon who performed the procedure had, in fact, administered substandard medical care and if negligence * was the cause of the injury and if your injuries/outcome could have been avoided if the appropriate level of medical care had been adhered to.